pleisto/mashcard/README.md

 ## Copyright/License

-Brickdoc © 2022, Brickdoc Inc - Released under the Apache 2.0 License
+Copyright © 2022, Brickdoc Inc - Released under the Apache 2.0 License

 - All content residing under the "docs/" directory of this repository is licensed under "Creative Commons: CC BY-SA 4.0 license".
 - All third party components incorporated into the Brickdoc Software are licensed under the original license provided by the owner of the applicable component.